hawk/lux/doc/lux.md

 scripts) are called test cases.
 The configuration parameter `--skip` can be used to conditionally skip test cases.

+The lookup of configuration parameters/settings is performed in the following order:

+1. Command line parameters.
+Eg. `--skip_skip` to ignore all skip settings.

+2. Command line parameters from `LUX_FLAGS` environment variable.
+To be used interactively.

+3. Command line parameters from `LUX_SYSTEM_FLAGS` environment variable.
+To be used by makefiles, scripts etc.

+4. Test case specific configuration settings

+5. Architecture specific configuration settings

+6. Site local default configuration settings defined in `lux/priv/luxcfg`

+7. Environment variables are converted to `[config var=val]`

+8. Hardcoded built-in default values

 Test case control
 -----------------